-Per IRS Publication 925 Passive Activity and At-Risk Rules:
+Per IRS Publication 925 Passive Activity and At-Risk Rules, page 3:

 - Rental activities, even if you do materially participate in them, unless you’re a real estate professional.

-YYou materially participated in a trade or business activity for a tax year if you satisfy any of the following tests:
+Material participation tests.
+You materially participated in a trade or business activity for a tax year if you satisfy any of the following tests.

 - You participated in the activity for more than 500 hours.